MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ### Foreground vs background activation
-For Win32 apps, foreground and background activation is handled identically - your COM activator is called.
+For desktop apps, foreground and background activation is handled identically - your COM activator is called.
 It's up to your app's code to decide whether to show a window or to simply perform some work and then exit.
 Therefore, specifying an **ActivationType** of **Background** in your toast content doesn't change the behavior.

 ## Step 7: Remove and manage notifications

 Removing and managing notifications is identical to UWP apps.
-However, we recommend you use our compat library to obtain a **DesktopNotificationHistoryCompat** so you don't have to worry about providing the AUMID if you're using classic Win32.
+However, we recommend you use our compat library to obtain a **DesktopNotificationHistoryCompat** so you don't have to worry about providing the AUMID if you're using classic desktop.

 ```csharp
 // Remove the toast with tag "Message2"